NatasaPeic/practice-sgt/task-2.md

 );
 ```

-12. MySQL in terminal:
 - SHOW DATABASES;
 - USE books;

-13. Create table within schema.sql for the reference, and paste it in mysql (terminal);
+- Create table within schema.sql for the reference, and paste it in mysql (terminal);

 ```
 CREATE TABLE books(